RioWeil/PHYS402-notes/README.md

 # PHYS402-notes
 Typeset notes for UBC's PHYS 402 "Application of quantum mechanics" course.
-The course covers the following topics:
+The notes cover the following topics:

 1. Fundamental Concepts
-* Historical motivation
+* The beginnings of quantum mechanics
 * The Stern-Gerlach experiment
-* Basic formalism of QM
+* Basic formalism
 * Quantum measurement
 * Position and momentum
 2. Quantum Dynamics